What is ultraviolet visible (uv vis) spectroscopy?

 - It is used to know the extent of strain organic molecules like 2-substituted diphenyl or acetophenones.

-- The absorbed spectrum of d block or transition metals is ultraviolet visible region.
+- The absorbed spectrum of d block or transition metals is an ultraviolet visible region.
 For f block elements transitions are possible due to f electrons.
 The inner transition metals have narrow peaks due to shielding electrons.
-On other hand, in the case of the first and second transition series broad peaks are seen in the visible region.
-Spectral properties and colour of transition metals ions involve electronic transition among different energy levels of d-orbitals.
+On the other hand, in the case of the first and second transition series broad peaks are seen in the visible region.
+Spectral properties and colour of transition metal ions involve electronic transition among different energy levels of d-orbitals.